niravnmore/phptut/se_assiginment.md

 #### Software Environments

-Q. Explain the importance of a development environment in software production.
+Q-13.
+Explain the importance of a development environment in software production.
 - A development environment is crucial in software production as it provides the tools, frameworks, and settings required to build, test, and debug software efficiently and effectively.
 - It plays a vital role in improving productivity, ensuring consistency, and reducing errors.
 - A development environment is crucial for streamlining the software development process by providing the tools needed for coding, testing, collaboration, and debugging.